- Category

 When in the operating room, ophthalmologists perform several important procedures such as:

 You will likely know when to see an ophthalmologist because your optometrist will refer you if necessary.
-If you have eye health concerns that go beyond routine issues or if you’re considering corrective vision surgery, seeing an ophthalmologist is a viable next step.
-Need a vision insurance plan that fits your needs?
-We can help!
-VSP has a variety of individual insurance options to help you and your family get the right vision coverage.
-Check out our vision plan finder tool to answer a few short questions, and we will help you find a plan that you love.
+If you have eye health concerns that go beyond routine issues, or if you’re considering corrective vision surgery, seeing an ophthalmologist is a viable next step.

 If you're looking for an eye doctor, VSP offers flexible coverage to help you find the eye care you need, when you need it.
-VSP has the a large network of independent doctors, and network doctors typically accept new VSP patients.
-1 in 4 Americans choose VSP.
+With VSP, you’ll have access to the largest independent network of eye doctors in the country.
+One in four Americans choose VSP.
 Learn more about VSP Individual Vision Plans and find the right eye doctor for you.

 Disclaimer: Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.